 Fine.
 Easy does it.
 Easy peasey.
 Then leave the dial alone again.

 Then dial it up, just little bit.
 And do it again.
 And again.
 And again.

 This isn’t about perfection.
 It’s about PROGRESS.

-And remember that Nik Wallenda didn’t start out on that wire in the photo above.
+Look at the picture at the top of this post.
+It’s Nik Wallenda walking the high-wire at Kings Island on August 15, 2009.
+He didn’t start out on that wire in the photo.
 But little by little, over time, it became his new comfort zone.

 Michael Stammer is a Sales | Life | Performance coach available for individual and group coaching and speaking to organizations.
 For more visit www.coachmichael.com